docker/docs/docker-hub/domain-audit.md

 > **Note**
 >
 > Domain audit may identify accounts of users who are no longer a part of your organization.
+If you don't want add a user to your organization and you don't want the user to appear in future domain audits, the account must be deactivated or the associated email address must be updated.
 Only someone with access to the Docker account can deactivate the account or update the associated email address.
 For more details, see [Deactivating an account](../docker-hub/deactivate-account.md/).